 Address: Academic and Student Affairs Department, University of Peloponnese, Vasileos Konstantinou 21 & Terzaki, Nafplio, 21100

-Career Office- University of Peloponnese
+Career Office- University of the Peloponnese

 The Career office in collaboration with the Departmental Academic Coordinators, provides support and information to students and graduates for issues of Postgraduate Studies, Scholarships, Career planning, counselling on issues of curriculum vitae creation, cover letter and interview preparation, Psychological Support during their studies.